simla-tech/Fastis/README.md

 - `shortcuts`- Shortcuts array.
 The default value is `[]`.
 See [Shortcuts](#shortcuts) section
 - `allowsToChooseNilDate`- Allow to choose `nil` date.
 If you set `true`, the done button will always be enabled.
 The default value is `false`.
 - `dismissHandler`- The block to execute after the dismissal finishes.
 The default value is `nil`.
-- `doneHandler`- The block to execute after the "Done" button will be tapped.
-The default value is `nil`.
+Return DismissAction.done(FastisValue?) after the "Done" button will be tapped or DismissAction.cancel when controller dismissed without tapped the "Done" button.
 - `initialValue`- And initial value which will be selected by default.
 The default value is `nil`.
 - `minimumDate`-  Minimal selection date.
 Dates less than current will be marked as unavailable.
 The default value is `nil`.
 - `maximumDate`- Maximum selection date.
 Dates more significant than current will be marked as unavailable.
 The default value is `nil`.